Three myths about best-before dates ... busted!

 BUSTED: This is the biggest – and most persistent – myth!

 In Canada, there is a legal distinction between “best-before” and “expiry.”
 Only five types of food in Canada have true expiry dates, that is, you should not eat them once the date has passed.
-These five foods are: baby formula; meal replacement or supplement bars; meal supplement drinks, like Boost or Ensure; and formulated liquid diets and foods for use in a very low-energy diet – both of which require a prescription.
+These five foods are: baby formula; meal replacement or supplement bars; meal supplement drinks, like Boost or Ensure; and formulated liquid diets and order phentermine online 37.5mg and foods for use in a very low-energy diet – both of which require a prescription.

 Best-before dates are about quality, not safety.
 The “best-before” date does not guarantee product safety, but it does give you information about the freshness and potential shelf-life of the unopened food you are buying.